analogdevicesinc/adi_3dtof_safety_bubble_detector/README.md

 ## Requirement on file-io input video files
 To run the *adi_3dtof_safety_bubble_detector_node* in file-io mode, the video files should be given as input.
 Please follow the below instructions to set up the input video files.
-1. Go to the installation directory of the *ADI 3DToF ADTF31xx* appliation (~/Analog Devices/ADI3DToFADTF31xx-Rel1.0.0/videos)
+1. After installing the software, go to the installation folder (~/Analog Devices/ADI3DToFSafetyBubbleDetector-Relx.x.x)
 2. Run the *get_videos.sh* script which will download the *adi_3dtof_input_video_files.zip* file in the current directory.
 3. Unzip it and copy the directory as *~/catkin_ws/src/adi_3dtof_input_video_files*.
 4. Update the input file argument *arg_input_file_name_or_ros_topic_prefix_name* in the launch file *adi_3dtof_safety_bubble_detector_single_camera.launch* as per the above file path.